RickStrahl/LiveReloadServer/README.md

 * Serve HTTPS content (as a Dotnet Tool only for now)
 * Available as: Dotnet Tool, Chocolatey Package, or Self-Contained (Windows) Download

+### Requirements:

+* Dotnet Tool: .NET 5.0 SDK
+* Hosting: .NET 5.0 Runtime or SDK
+* Standalone Exe (Window): self-contained

+> If you are not .NET 5.0 versions prior to `v0.2.20` use .NET Core 3.1.

 You can grab the compiled tool as:

 * [Dotnet Tool](https://www.nuget.org/packages/LiveReloadServer/)  <small>(windows, mac, linux)</small>